 pink salt to taste

-Add to a bowl, squeeze on the lime juice, mix in the cilantro and enjoy!
+Add back to the to a bowl, squeeze on the lime juice, mix in the cilantro and enjoy!

 mix all together in a small jar, shake well.